 There has not been a single case of a human contracting rabies from a cat in the past 40 years in the United States.
 We could really stop there, couldn’t we?
 Not a single case of a human contracting rabies from a cat in the last 40 years!

 Only two human rabies cases were reported in 2010.
 Over the last decade, just 21 cases of domestically-acquired human rabies have been reported in the United States.
 (Of the 29 total cases reported from 2001 to 2011, eight of the exposures took place in other countries.)
-Wildlife account for the majority of exposures and make up more than 90% of all reported rabid animals.
+Wildlife accounts for the majority of exposures and make up more than 90% of all reported rabid animals.

 While it’s possible for feral cats to become infected with rabies, feral cat colonies themselves do not serve as a source of the disease.
 Rabies is caused by a virus that exists in several different variants, some of which are specially adapted to specific animal species.
 For example, dogs can develop canine rabies, and this canine rabies variant can thrive in unvaccinated dog populations, which in turn may serve as an ongoing source of rabies in a community.
 But rabies has never developed a specific feline variant, and thus cats are merely incidental victims, according to Julie Levy, DVM, PhD, at the University of Florida in Gainesville.